 Know when to move on: I recently received an email from someone distressed to have been ghosted right in the middle of the selection process.
 Ratliff explains that “If the company has gradually lost contact with you or ghosted you completely, it’s best to move on.”
 Sadly, the interview process is “not that different from dating—you can’t force a connection if it isn’t there and dwelling on the past won’t help you move into your future.
 Companies will not generally provide you with details regarding why they’re not proceeding with your candidacy; instead, it’s better to take the hint and keep on looking.”

 Sample follow-up email for after an interview

-If you are having trouble getting started, use this sample of a thank you and follow-up email after your interview.
+If you are having trouble getting started, you can use this sample thank you email for after an interview as a guide to write your own.

 Hi (Hiring manager’s first name),